A Guide to Building Effective Product Feedback Loops

 Continuously improve how you capture product feedback

 Anyone can gather customer feedback.
-But what comes afterwards is important as well:
+But what comes afterward is important as well:

 Decide what feedback to prioritize

-What will become your main source of feedback?
-Will it be in-app user surveys, email surveys, customer interviews, support requests, or something else?
-Will you have multiple streams of feedback?
+What will be your main source of feedback and will you have multiple sources?
+In-app user surveys, email surveys, customer interviews, support requests, or something else?

 Create your “feedback storage”